Welcome to today's edition of the Rush 24-7 podcast.

 It's now got at least 11 documented lies and falsehoods in it, according to a British court.

-Ladies and gentlemen, I I haven't seen the details of this uh this chemist's work on the thinning ozone layer, but I can bet, I shouldn't speculate.
+Ladies and gentlemen, I haven't seen the details of this chemist's work on the thinning ozone layer, but I can bet, I shouldn't speculate.

-It was only last week that we had news maybe two weeks ago, that scientists discovered that the chemical reactions they thought was causing the depletion of the ozone now cannot explain it.
+I'll just remind you, it was only last week that we had news, maybe two weeks ago, that scientists discovered that the chemical reaction they thought was causing the depletion of the ozone now cannot explain it.

 It's not the cause in 70% of the ozone depletion, plus the hole keeps filling in.